umbane/carbon-project/README.md

 * **`certification.sol`:** Contract for a specific certification standard (e.g., Gold Standard), inheriting from `credittoken.sol`.
 * **`integration/IntegrationContract.sol`:** Contract integrating the carbon credit system with the energy token system.
 * **`token.sol`:** Contract for energy (mJ) and carbon credit (aC) tokens.
-* **`/home/dav/Projects/mecc-token/contracts/Token.sol`:** Contract for energy (mJ) and carbon credit (aC) tokens.  **Note:** This contract resides in a separate repository and needs to be merged into this project.
 * **`docs/README.md`:** Documentation for the carbon credit system.
 * **`docs/chainlink_integration.md`:** Documentation for Chainlink oracle integration.
 * **`docs/system_diagram.md`:** Mermaid diagram visualizing the contract system.
+* **`docs/white-paper.md`:** MECC White Paper

 ## Integration Details

 The `IntegrationContract.sol` facilitates the interaction between the carbon credit system and the energy token system.
 It allows for the accrual of aC tokens based on carbon credit issuance and potentially mJ token usage (requires further implementation).

-A Chainlink oracle is planned for verifying energy usage data and minting mJ tokens.
+A `Chainlink oracle` is planned for verifying energy usage data and minting mJ tokens.

+A `Data Output Port specification` is also proposed alongside Open Net Metering which may facilitate the future progress of this project

+A method of scraping data from the current metering system utilising ESP32 & MPEG is also proposed.

 ## Polygon Network Refactoring